Suvink/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-task.md

 Now you can proceed to build and deploy the scheduled task.

-## Step 2: Build the Scheduled Task
+## Step 2: Build the scheduled task

 1. In the left navigation menu, click **Build**.
 2. In the **Builds** pane, click **Build**.
 This opens the **Commits** pane, where you can see all the commits related to the component.